Garden experts reveal how to get rid of moss in lawns — with methods to treat it naturally and chemically

 There are several factors that can result in moss growing in your lawn.
 Some are temporary, caused by weather conditions, while others point to an underlying issue with your soil or ground conditions.

-In some cases, it might be the condition of your grass that could be causing the moss to take hold.
+In some cases, it might be the condition of your grass and lack of lawn care that could be causing the moss to take hold.
 Patchy or thin grass gives moss the space to grow so needs to be remedied at all costs.
 Long dry spells, too much shade, cutting your grass too short, too much footfall and soil that is depleted of nutrients can all be reasons for sparse grass.

-In addition, compacted soil and waterlogged ground can also cause moss to thrive.
+In addition, compacted and waterlogged soil can also cause moss to thrive.
 'A waterlogged lawn will allow moss to grow and should be treated with a moss killer to prevent it from taking over your garden and allowing the lawn to thrive.

 Can I get rid of moss in grass naturally?